mjcaisse/cppnow-website/src/pages/about/faq.md

 #### How many people get accepted and funded?

 There is no fixed number.
-Usually four to six.
+Usually four to six. {% if site.current_year_online %}For C++Now 2021, which is online, we'll need more volunteers that usual, so more will be accepted.{% endif %}